The red-flag signs you may be burning out while working from home

 But remote work comes with a few risks to your mental health—and it’s important to set appropriate boundaries to protect your well-being.

 If work is taking up more space in your mind and life than you’d like, you may be on the brink of remote work burnout.
-Here are four tell-tale signs to look for.
+Here are four telltale signs to look for.

 1. You don’t take time off (even though you have it)